arbre-app/read-gedcom/pages/quickstart.md

   console.log(gedcom.getHeader().toString());
 });
 ```

+Or, if you have included the library from `read-gedcom.min.js`, all the members will be provided in the global variable `Gedcom`.
+For instance `readGedcom` becomes `Gedcom.readGedcom`.
+All the following examples assume a npm environment but the required changes will be analogous.

 **Note**: If you attempt to load a different URL, make sure that the resource has CORS enabled!
 The example URL is safe to use, feel free to test your code with it.